Helping Create Retirement Income: 2 Retirement Decumulation Strategies

 Key Takeaways

-• Securing lifetime income sources like Social Security, pensions, and annuities can provide guaranteed income that lasts as long as you live.
-This gives confidence to spend money in retirement.
+• Securing lifetime income from sources like Social Security and annuities offers guaranteed income, providing spending confidence in retirement.

-• Drawing down from retirement savings can supplement lifetime income but involves risks like market volatility and longevity uncertainty.
-Decide an appropriate and sustainable withdrawal rate.
+• Withdrawing from retirement savings supplements income but comes with risks like market volatility and lifespan uncertainty.

-• Work with a financial professional to design a customized decumulation strategy for your situation and risk tolerance.
+• Consult a financial professional to create a decumulation strategy tailored to your needs and risk tolerance.

 Preparing for retirement typically involves decades of saving for the future.
 If you're like most people, you primarily focus on adding money to dedicated accounts and investing for long-term growth during that time.